FvL69/AWS_CDK_Projects/multi-tier-architecture/includes/documentation/project_documentation.md

    To move all IAM Policies/Roles from main stack to enhance project organization and maintainability.

    **Findings:**
-   Created a new class called IamStack(NestedStack) with the necessary parameters and inheriting from NestedStack.
+   Creating a new class called IamStack() with the necessary parameters for cross stack references for the local
+   constructs and inheritance from its parent class, the MultiTierArchitecture class, through the NestedStack class parameter.
    The IamStack instance in the main stack will be treated as a single construct, as part of all the other constructs
    in the stack.
 It also brings it into the main stacks scope for deployment.